DrewNaylor/guinget/docs/How-to-use.md

 Please be aware that showing the last-selected package details might not work properly if you [use `Shift+Click` and the selection switches to go above the first-selected package as that makes it show the first-clicked package's details.](https://github.com/DrewNaylor/guinget/issues/42#issuecomment-716090028)

+### Show in winget

+You can show a single package's details in winget in a few ways:
+- `Ctrl+W`
+- Right-clicking on a package and clicking `Show in winget...`
+- `Selected package>Show in winget...`

+Please note this isn't available if more than one package is selected at once.

 ## Marking a package

 Marking a package involves doing one of the following actions: